Washington State Recreational Boating

 Covid-19 Safe Boating Guidelines

 The state proclamation and guidelines ask boaters to use Covid-19 safe practices.
-See Waggoner Guide’s Safe Boating Guidelines for a complete list of Safe Boating recommendations.
+See Waggoner Guide’s Safe Boating Guidelines for a complete list of safe boating recommendations, a complimentary free download.

 State Parks and DNR Public Lands

 State Parks and DNR Lands and marine facilities (including docks, mooring buoys, and linear tie) are open for overnight stays in counties that are in Phase 2, and open for day-use only in counties still in Phase 1.
 Check the State’s website parks.wa.gov for a list of open and closed parks.
 When using Parks and DNR public lands that are open for day-use, visitors’ voluntary compliance is requested and they may be asked by park rangers to vacate docks and mooring facilities at dusk.
 When visiting parks, be sure to self-register and make payment at the park pay stations.